The drop-ship's altitude warning had been going off for about ninety seconds.

 Caleb went after her, because his rifle was the second-loudest in the squad and you wanted the loud rifles forward in a place where you couldn't see your feet.

 The drop was short.
 He hit the rocks hard.
 The new suit's lower lining took most of it; his knees took the rest.
-He went down to a crouch, scanned, and got his back against a stone outcrop that was the only thing on the shoulder that did not feel wrong.
+He went down to a crouch, scanned, and got his back against a stone outcrop that still behaved like stone.

 Hiro and Iharu hit the rocks behind him.

 The drop-ship pulled up and out almost before Iharu had cleared the ramp.
 The rotor wash kicked the mist back away from them for a few seconds and Caleb used the visibility to count: four bodies, four rifles, four sets of boots, one ridge, one path.
-The path led down off the rocks and into the valley.
-The valley did not have a good place to stand.
+The path led down off the rocks and into a valley with nowhere good to stand.

 "What's the move," Iharu said, low.